Hilbert transform, spectral filters and option pricing: Error convergence of the pricing procedure

+For large $M$ this converges as $O\big(M^{-\left(2\Delta t/\nu+1\right)}\big)$; thus the error convergence of the factorisation is polynomial.
+The expression in Eq.~(\ref{eq:vgfactbound1}) gives the error at fixed values of $\xi$, i.e.\ the chosen grid points; therefore $\xi$ can be absorbed into $c_3$ and $c_4$.
+Moreover, in the final price calculation the Spitzer identities are multiplied by the payoff and the characteristic function which both decay as $|\xi|$ increases and therefore the errors close to $\xi=0$ will have the largest influence on the final error of the solution.
+However, as $M$ increases, our range of $\xi$ increases and so we should consider the effect of errors at large values of $\xi$ on the error of the next step in the calculation.
+As explained below, we multiply the input to the subsequent Hilbert transform by the characteristic function and if the number of grid points increases from $M^*$ to $M$, where $M^*\ll M$, then the additional error from these points is bounded by

+Depending on the parameters of the VG process, this decreases more or less rapidly than the original bound, and if we were to select our parameters according to the requirement in \cite{Feng2008} of $2\Delta t/\nu>1$ then $O\big(M^{-\left(2\Delta t/\nu+1\right)}\big)$ will dominate.
+However, regardless of parameter selection, the error converges polynomially with $M$.

-In considering the error performance of the pricing method as a whole, we must also consider the shape of the output of the factorisation in the Fourier domain as this will influence the error performance of the subsequent step.
-Figure \ref{fig:fact_input_output} shows that the function flattens out at high values of $|\xi|$ and asymptotically approaches $1$.
+The requirement to multiply the output of the factorisation by the characteristic function is due to its shape in the Fourier domain as this will influence the error convergence of the subsequent step.
+Figure~\ref{fig:fact_input_output} shows that the function flattens out at high values of $|\xi|$ and asymptotically approaches $1$.

-Therefore, if we were to input $\Phi_{\pm}(\xi,\Delta t)$ directly to the Hilbert transform in the decomposition step then we would not be able to bound the truncation error using Feng and Linetsky's error limit for exponentially bounded functions.
+Therefore, if we were to input $\Phi_\pm(\xi,q)$ directly to the Hilbert transform in the decomposition step then we would not be able to bound the truncation error using Feng and Linetsky's error limit for exponentially bounded functions.

 However, the last date is taken out of the FGM pricing scheme.
 This means that we multiply the function to be decomposed by the characteristic function.
 In the case of exponentially decaying characteristic functions, this restores the exponential decay of the function for high values of $\xi$ which again means that the truncation error of the discrete Hilbert transform is exponentially bounded.
-However, if the variance gamma process is used then the input to the decomposition is only polynomially decaying and thus we again have polynomial error convergence for this stage.
+However, if the VG process is used then the input to the decomposition is only polynomially decaying and thus we again have polynomial error convergence for this stage.